Health

 Global TB Prevalence Map (2025)

-Below is a map showing TB prevalence by region, based on WHO data from 2025:
+Map visualization available showing TB prevalence by region based on WHO 2025 data.

 Source: World Health Organization (WHO), 2025